pluginsGLPI/doc/source/carbon/configuration.rst

 .. note:: Monitors rely on the location of the computer it is connected to, so there is no need to add it manually

 2. The plugin needs to know where is an asset to determine which carbon intensity is applied to its energy consumption.
-The associated location mist have the field **Country** filled
+The associated location must have the field **Country** filled

 3. Each asset must be associated with a model so that the plugin can estimate CO2 emissions as closely as possible.
 This information can be pre-filled from a `template <https://glpi-user-documentation.readthedocs.io/fr/latest/modules/overview/templates.html>`_